- August 28, 2020

 - Categories: Finance, Home Loans

 Refinancing means paying out the current home loan by taking a new loan with the existing lender or a new lender.
 We have noticed a huge surge in refinance activity, especially in recent months.
 Australian homeowners are incentivised to restructure finances by the current historic low mortgage interest rates.
-By refinancing, they will get a lower interest rate and reduce the monthly repayments, and also along with other important loan features.
 However, the decision to refinance your existing home loan should be made according to your financial circumstances.
-There are a few key considerations to think about before applying for a home refinance.
+There are a few important refinancing facts you should know before applying for a home refinance.

 Know the costs of refinancing